A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: High Probability Convergence Analysis

-\paragraph{Sub-Weibull \emph{v.} Markov's inequality} The fact that the dependence on $1 / \delta$ appears through its logarithm in the bound is an important motivation for the use of the proposed sub-Weibull framework.
-This feature of the bounds ensures that the RHS grows relatively slowly when we ask for increasing confidence (that is, $\delta \to 0$).
+The fact that the dependence on $1 / \delta$ appears through its logarithm in the bound of \cref{pr:contractive-hp} is an important motivation for the use of the proposed sub-Weibull framework.
+This feature of the bounds ensures that the right-hand side grows relatively slowly when we ask for increasing confidence (that is, $\delta \to 0$).

-Consider the following alternative high probability bound, which is based on Markov's inequality: with this approach, the dependence on the RHS is with $1 / \delta$ and not its logarithm.
-Although Markov's inequality holds for a more general class of random variables than sub-Weibull, this result makes it clear that using the sub-Weibull framework allows to derive sharper bounds, while still considering a number of distributions as sub-cases.
+Consider instead the following alternative high probability bound, which is based on Markov's inequality: with this approach, the dependence on the right-hand side is with $1 / \delta$ and not its logarithm.
+Although Markov's inequality holds for a more general class of random variables than sub-Weibull, this result makes it clear that using the sub-Weibull framework allows to derive sharper bounds, while still considering a number of relevant distributions as sub-cases.